MikeRow/BananoPHP/README.md

 ## To do ...

-- Add support to NanoBlock for Epoch v2
+- Add support to BananoBlock/NanoBlock for Epoch v2
-- Add support to NanoWS for FlatBuffers
+- Add support to BananoWS/NanoWS for FlatBuffers
 - Increase FlatBuffers performances
 - Enable listening on IPC
 - Allow different mnemonic words counts